 This property connects a kind of object (documented as an instance of E55) to an instance of E4 Period to indicate that this kind of object is exclusively generated in contexts – archaeological, biological, geological –in this period.

-This property makes a strong statement with to the distribution of the class of object in the archaeological record.
+This property makes a strong statement with regards to the distribution of the class of object in the archaeological record.
 The statement would support reasoning, ceteris paribus, that the discovery of an instance of this type of object in a context would be indicative of the extension of an instance of the related instance of E4 Period over the area of archaeological observation.

 Weaker claims can be made using ‘typical for’ and ‘appears in’.